seamusrobertmurphy/land-eligibility-hazard-degradation-check-VM0047/README.md

 tmap::tmap_arrange(map1, map2, ncol = 2)
 ```

-preserve6ade5252dbebf7f3
+preservee49f9ad1de8af612

 # Land degradation

+Detecting and monitoring degraded land is essential to VM0047 project activity and reporting.
+This is required to demonstrate that projects provide additional carbon sequestration benefits compared to the pre-project and ongoing project conditions.
+Understanding the degree of land degradation helps validate the effectiveness of restoration efforts.

-SDG 15.3.1 is defined as proportion of land degraded over total land area.
-In order to assess the area degraded, SDG Indicator 15.3.1 uses information from 3 sub-indicators:
+According to SDG 15.3.1, land degradation is defined as the proportion of land degraded over total land area.
+In order to assess land degradation, the SDG Indicator 15.3.1 measures 3 sub-indicators:

 -   Vegetation productivity
 -   Land cover